-Knowledge is limited, imagination encircles the world.
+Knowledge is limited... imagination embraces the entire world.

 Collide@CERN is CERN’s latest experiment in arts and science.